drifter1/compiler/README.md

 ./bin/compiler examples/simple_c_examples/example1.c
 ```

-The execution of the compiler prints out parsing debugging information in the terminal console and also creates the *symtab_dump.out* and *revisit_dump.out* debugging files.
+The execution of the compiler prints out parsing debugging information in the terminal console and also creates debugging files (with *.out* extension).

 ## Cleaning up the build files and binaries